ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/software.md

 ---

 **12\.** Now, you will notice that the "samtools-1.7" directory has a file called "configure" in it.
 Whenever software has this file, you need to run it first before running "make".
-We are going to run it and include the directory where we want the final product to go (using the --prefix flag):
+We are going to run it and include the directory where we want the final product to go (using the \-\-prefix flag):

 	./configure --prefix=~/software/samtools